-To decide which is the best bridge camera for 2018, and which one you should buy, you have to understand the concept of a bridge camera.
+To decide which is the best bridge camera, and which one you should buy, you have to understand the concept of a bridge camera.

 It is the digital camera that provides manual controlling to a certain extent, long-range zoom lenses, and viewfinder, and usually comes with non-interchangeable lenses.